-The Family Protection Act allows certain family members who have not been properly provided for under a will to seek provision from an estate for maintenance and support.
+The Family Protection Act allows individual family members who have not been adequately provided for under a will to seek provision from an estate for maintenance and support.
 A recent case gives us an interesting look at the way the Court approaches these claims.

 Unsurprisingly, Janine and Tia made a claim under the Family Protection Act on the grounds that their mother had breached her moral duty to them by failing to make adequate provision for their proper maintenance and support.